jakub-klapka/profile/README.md

 I'm able to write complex jQuery plugins, working with AJAX and using templates.
 I like separating concerns as much as possible, I don't want HTML code in JS.

 I'm big fan of those new build tools like Grunt and Gulp.
-If I don't need user administration, I build just generated static websites.
-It has so many advantages.
+If I don't need user administration, I like to create just generated static website.

 ##Backend skills

 - PHP (OOP)
-- Wordpress (themes, plugins, security, performance)
+- All around Wordpress (themes, plugins, security, performance, ...)
-- Server setup (Apache, CDNs, SSL)

 For most of my backend work, I use Wordpress.
 It's giving me ability to have nice client-centric administration with completely custom frontend.
 I'm also very aware of WP disadvantages - especially in security.
 I have years of experience in securing Wordpress, monitoring attacks, cleaning hacked websites and so on.
 I'm trying to get best of community-made plugins but I know, that It often comes with performance concerns.
 So I usually choose plugins by quality of their code, than look of their frontend widget.